-Acupuncture needles are extremely thin, many times thinner than the injection needles.
+Here is the post explaining why acupuncture needles don’t hurt.
+In short, acupuncture needles are extremely thin, many times thinner than the injection needles.
 Sensations differ depending on where the needle is inserted – body or extremities.
 Ordinarily you would not even feel the needle inserted in the body, and when you feel it, it would be more of a tingling.
 When the needle inserted in the extremity (hand or foot), you might sometimes feel a slight short prickling sensation.
 At any rate you would be pleasantly surprised how painless the whole procedure is.

 How soon will I see progress?

 Sometimes the results is visible after the very first visit, but ordinarily it takes 4 visits to see the progress.
 That’s why we offer our “4 visit package”.
 For some ailments (e.g. pain management) you will want to have the initial treatment followed by monthly (or bi-monthly) maintenance visits to keep your condition under control.

 What do I need for the initial appointment?